 - Occupational Outlook Handbook – How to Use it

-The ambition is to behave in harmony with my values:
+My ambition is to behave in harmony with my values:

 I am optimistic and will be looking for a bigger purpose behind my actions.

 Explanation: Since I’m just starting my career as a communications professional, my work can feel exhausting and unimportant at times.
 Understanding where my daily tasks fit in with my team’s major communication strategies for my clients can only be realized when I understand my importance to my team and my clients.
 More important, by looking at the big picture, it becomes clear how important the communication profession is to educating society and freeing the flow of information.
-With this optimistic insight, I am convinced that I have chosen the best profession for myself and am satisfied that I have the opportunity to make a difference for my society.
+With this optimistic insight, I am convinced that I have chosen the best profession for myself and am satisfied that I have the opportunity to make a difference in my society.

 Another overarching purpose for my professional work is to achieve a comfortable and nurturing lifestyle for me and my family.
 Although I refuse to compromise my other values for wealth and am not interested in the state in which wealth comes, prosperity serves as a motivation for two reasons in my professional life.
 First, it is a symbol of professional success and the reward of hard work.
-Secondly, I dream of one day giving everything my parents had given me and giving me a beautiful home in a safe neighborhood with a beautiful home, a water holiday and a huge investment in my future.
+Secondly, I dream of one day giving everything my parents had given me and giving me a beautiful home in a safe neighborhood with a beautiful home, a water holiday, and a huge investment in my future.
 The potential consequences of my work, such as publicity and resources, will not affect my decisions on ethical conflicts, my professional goals and future are good to be hungry for and consider in the future.

 Other Resources to Help You

-- How to Find out Underperforming Employees and How to Manage Poor Performance
+- How to Find Out Underperforming Employees and How to Manage Poor Performance

 - Prepare for a Behavioral Job Interview Questions and Answers